opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 The **Avatar** tab shows the default icon to be shown for this user.
 A custom image can be uploaded as the avatar.
 In addition, the users can also use their [Gravatar](https://en.wikipedia.org/wiki/Gravatar).
 The user can manage this in their Profile.
 These features can be disabled in the [avatar settings](../avatars).

 ### Two-factor authentication (2FA)

 This tab shows whether a user has activated a device for two-factor authentication in their account.
 You can see the devices and delete them if necessary.
-Please note: As this is a [Enterprise add-on](https://www.openproject.org/enterprise-edition/#premium-features) this tab won't be visible in the Community edition.

 ## Authentication